 Haunted Tourist Attractions in London

 When it comes to London’s haunted places, some of our tourist attractions are the best places to experience ghosts for yourself.
-Here are our top three choice of London’s haunted tourist attractions to visit:
+Here are 3 of London’s most haunted tourist attractions to visit:

 - The Tower of London – This iconic London landmark has a long, and bloody history.
 With a history of executions, and prisoners, there are many ghosts present in the Tower of London.
 The most famous ghostly resident is Anne Boleyn, she is seen on the Tower Green – where she was beheaded.
 As well as wandering the corridors.